ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 - `EPICS-CSS`
 - `GUI`

+You will need either the branch for `Ticket3506` or master at a point after `Ticket3506` is merged.

 ### 5. Ensure that your version of CSS (and it's archive/alarm tools) is up to date.

 - From `C:\instrument\apps\epics` run `create_icp_binaries.bat`